Skip to Main Content

 • Use it to outline a project plan or summarise a long article into key points in a conversational style

-Google’s AI assistant can help build outlines, define key terms, and shape research plans.
-It works well with Google Workspace tools like Docs and Drive.
+Gemini is Google’s AI assistant that can help build outlines, define key terms, and shape research plans.
+It works well with Google tools like Docs and Sheets.

 Strengths